hcai98/Car-Recommender/README.md

 ```
 ├── README.md                         <- You are here
-├── api
-│   ├── static/                       <- CSS, JS files that remain static
-│   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs│
-│
 ├── config                            <- Directory for configuration files
 │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
+│   ├── dbconfig.py                   <- Configurations for run_db.py
 │   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── modelconfig.py                <- Configurations for run_model.py
 │
 ├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
+│   ├── evaluation/                   <- Model evaluation results
 │   ├── external/                     <- External data sources, usually reference data,  will be synced with git
+│   ├── processed/                    <- The processed data resulting from the modeling pipeline
+│   ├── raw/                          <- The raw data downloaded from the S3 bucket
 │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git
 │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder